Overview

 Review Roles Periodically

 Audit your custom roles regularly.
-Remove unused roles and verify that permission assignments still match your organization’s needs.
+Remove unused roles and verify that

 Avoid Wildcard Overuse